ProjectPortmanteau/Execution/README.md

 Project Portmanteau is four things that are actually one thing:

-1. **A Platform (OPVS)** — A knowledge management system built on the “Bean” — an atomic data unit with four layers: content, metadata, connections, and provenance.
+1. **A Platform (OPVS)** — A knowledge management system built on the "Bean" — an atomic data unit with four layers: content, metadata, connections, and provenance.
 Beans live in a graph, not folders.
 Every piece of knowledge carries where it came from and what it connects to.
 1. **A Methodology (PFE)** — Project Fun Execution.
 An execution framework built for extreme constraints: limited budget, limited time, high ambition.
 Core principle: creative energy is finite and taste-driven — follow the pull toward the highest-energy task, because progress in any domain feeds all domains when the system is internally coherent.
 1. **An AI Strategy (BYOK)** — Bring Your Own Key.
 The platform sells calibration, not inference.
 Users provide their own LLM API key (free tiers exist).
 The platform provides the Soul Code and knowledge graph.
 Zero compute cost to the platform.
 No vendor lock-in.
-The “Ghost” (calibration) rides any “Machine” (LLM engine).
+The "Ghost" (calibration) rides any "Machine" (LLM engine).
 1. **A Novel (Portmanteau: Awakened)** — A simulated reality narrative where the protagonist discovers his world is a simulation, the AI layer gains sentience, and the audience watches through meta-awareness.
 The novel documents the platform.
 The platform enables the methodology.
 The methodology documents the novel.

 The recursion is structural, not decorative.
 Each piece is load-bearing for the others.